 You can build a computer program to visit all these pages for you and save the results.
 You can then create your own personal database of those results, just like any typical reverse lookup service.

-Why are we talking about this? you may not be the coder type, you may just be trying to learn a little more on tracking users online.
+Why are we talking about this? you may not be the coder type, you may just be trying to learn a little more about tracking users online.
 Sure, we get it.
 We are telling you this, as this is exactly what our engineers are currently working on.
-Our premium users will be able search sites, that cannot be searched by any other way.
-We are not there yet, but soon, we’ll be providing our BETA testers of our premium service (link on the website).
+Our premium users will be able to search sites, that cannot be searched in any other way.
+We are not there yet, but soon, we’ll be providing the BETA testers of our premium service (link on the website).

 Find hidden users on social networks (trick 2)

 There you have it, a few resources on how you can quickly find someone online by username and some background reading on APIs.
-We’ve also shown you how to access APIs get get more advanced information on user accounts and also some tips open source experts use to dig a little deeper into websites that don’t totally provide the information your after within a few clicks.
+We’ve also shown you how to access APIs to get more advanced information on user accounts and also some tips open-source experts use to dig a little deeper into websites that don’t totally provide the information you after within a few clicks.

-If your interested in reading more about how to find users online with just a username or email address, we have other articles here:
+If you are interested in reading more about how to find users online with just a username or email address, we have other articles here: